 The imbalance of power that exists in the currently male-dominated corporate structure is further complicated by the fact that these women are first introduced as supplicants for financing.
 Their need for assistance serves to intensify the tendency of certain men to blur the lines of sexual propriety in the workplace.
 It may even be the case that these men don’t consider their position before making these advances.
 Some of these men have seemed surprised when confronted with the women’s responses.
 Yet nerd-boy or not, they are in positions of power and must act accordingly.

 These men hold the power to determine a woman’s entrepreneurial success.
 They should know better than to bring up intimate personal topics within the context of conversation surrounding a request for a loan from a female applicant.
 Regardless of any possible innocence behind the intent, expressing a desire for intimacy in response to a pitch for financing is an obvious taboo.
-Such a request cannot help but be seen by the recipient as an attempt to use a position of dominance in business to obtain sexual favors.
-The underlying implication?
-That saying “no” will result in a refusal of much-needed financial assistance, or getting blackballed in the community.
-This assumption colors these advances, thus they become immediately sinister.
+Such a request uses disproportionate power to extract sexual favors from the recipient.
+The underlying implication is that to say “no” will result in a refusal of assistance with critical career goals.
+Women cannot feel they must acquiesce to prevent getting blackballed in the professional community.
+This assumption must always color such advances, making them immediately sinister.

-In the case of sexual harassment and gender bias in employment, or in business relations in general, silence is not golden.
-Men with money who use their power to bed their female colleagues or co-workers is unacceptable.
+Silence is not golden.
+In the case of sexual harassment and gender bias in employment, or in business relations in general.
+Men with money too often use their power to bed female colleagues or co-workers.
+This behavior is unacceptable, and must be called out whenever it occurs.
 Women are not sex objects who exist only to fulfill the lurid fantasies of men in positions of power.
-Such behavior will not be tolerated, and the best way to stop it, short of a New York Times exposé, is to file a lawsuit to the behavior.
+Such behavior cannot be tolerated, and the best way to stop it, short of a New York Times exposé, is to file a lawsuit to admonish such behavior.